atlassubbed/atlas-relax/README.md

 ### notes

-Relax is an experimental framework and your feedback is greatly appreciated!
+Relax is an experimental library and your feedback is greatly appreciated!
 If Relax has piqued your interest 👀 then read the source code!
 I've included implementation comments for your reference.
 If you are curious how some things were implemented, check out the [development history](https://github.com/atlassubbed/history-atlas-relax).
 There are a few things I want to implement in the future:

   1. Make plugins agnostic to reducible nodes (makes DOM rendering more efficient)
   2. Error boundaries -- they're useful for larger apps.